Danish Pastry – How to Laminate Dough?

 1. Wash the fruit;

-2. Add fruit & sugar to the pan;
+2. Add fruit & sugar to a pan;

 3. Simmer over medium-high heat for 10-15 minutes;